grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/01 Smoke Testing.md

 ## Smoke testing in k6

-Here's a relatively simple smoke test script to get you started.
-You can copy it, change a few URLs and start testing in no time.
+Below you find a sample smoke test script to get you started.
+You can copy it, change the end points and start testing.
 If you would like to see more comprehensive script, check out our [example section](/examples).

 <CodeGroup labels={["sample-smoke-test.js"]} lineNumbers={[true]} heightTogglers={[true]}>